 The utilities available adjustment was made taking into consideration the utilities available to the subject.
 All three sales were considered similar and did not require an adjustment.

 Zoning

 The zoning adjustment was made taking into consideration the zoning of the subject.
-All sales were considered similar and did not require an adjustment.
+All sales were similar and no adjustment was required.

 Corner/Interior